marcelosoria/genbank_RBio/README.md

 # genbank_with_R
-Manipulate gbk files in R/Bioconductor
+Handle gbk files in R/Bioconductor